punitkatiyar/next-js-master-guide/README.md

-# next-js-master-guide

-> The React Framework for the Web
+# Next js :: The React Framework for the Web

 ## Prerequisites